sdttttt/sdttttt/README.md

 It takes very little time to actually write a program.
 *(unless there is a project that interests me)*

-I like program structure design.
-Refactoring is my disease.

 ## Talk me